unitaryfund/mitiq/docs/source/examples/ddd_on_ibmq_ghz.md

     correct_bitstring: List[int],
     noisy: bool = True,
 ) -> float:
-    """Returns the expectation value to be mitigated.
+    """Executes the input circuit(s) and returns ⟨A⟩, where A = |correct_bitstring⟩⟨correct_bitstring| for each circuit.

     Args:
         circuit: Circuit to run.
         shots: Number of times to execute the circuit to compute the expectation value.
+        correct_bitstring: Bitstring the circuit is expected to return, in the absence of noise.
     """
     if noisy:
         transpiled = qiskit.transpile(circuit, backend=backend, optimization_level=0)